 Moderator summary: Companies agree to close the WI as soon as possible.
 There is no agreement for baseline solution in RAN4.
 Moderator propose RAN#88-e to make decision on the completion time for this WI without extra extension.
+For clarification, EN-DC HPUE is agreed to extend to September 2020, further extension on WI should be avoided.
+It is expected from RAN plenary to give a guidance for making the decision based on the technical discussion in next RAN4 meeting.

 PR-201220 ENDC_UE_PC2_FDD_TDD (Verizon, Qualcomm)